 The Finance World is About to Change Forever

 Most of the companies devoted to fintech 2.0 aren’t precisely huge today.
 But that’s about to change.
-As younger generations get away from the traditional entities that played a pivotal role in the 2008 banking crisis, all of these startups will become more and more popular.
-Not only because they are new and have different culture but also because they offer a different way of approaching finances.
+As younger generations move away from the traditional entities that played a pivotal role in the 2008 banking crisis, all of these startups will become more and more popular.
+Not only because they are new and have a different culture but also because they offer a different way of approaching finances.

 Under that light, fintech 2.0 is a revolution in every sense of the word.
-Informed by the recent financial disasters and with the public distrust for traditional financial institutions in mind, startups are shaking up payments, investments, loans, and beyond.
+Informed by recent financial disasters and with public distrust for traditional financial institutions in mind, startups are shaking up payments, investments, loans, and beyond.
 The goal is clear – to put people in charge of their own money and to avoid another Great Recession at all costs.